Registration

 All papers assigned during the term, and all papers submitted in lieu of examinations in courses where that is authorized, are due, unless otherwise indicated by the instructor, on the final day of the examination period for that term.

 For good cause, instructors may authorize extensions of time for the completion of papers.
 The authorization must be in writing, and extensions will be permitted for no more than sixty days after the close of the term in which the paper is assigned.
-Extensions of time beyond these limits shall be approved only in cases in which the student obtains, in writing, permission from both the instructor and the registrar.
-Such permission must include a specific due date and must be filed with the registrar.
+Extensions of time beyond these limits may be granted at the option of the professor and shall be approved only in cases in which the student obtains, in writing, permission from both the instructor and the registrar.
+Such permission must include a specific due date.
 If the student does not meet regular or extended deadlines for a paper or examination, the instructor may award a grade of Failure for the paper or examination.

 Grades for All Degree Students